CPEN-221/textbook/README.md

 ## Build the chapter pages

-The committed HTML is generated from the Markdown under `sources/`.
-In the complete course-materials workspace, the build uses `../notes/revised/` and refreshes the published source copies, rendered diagrams, and companion projects at the same time.
+The committed HTML is generated from the Markdown text under `sources/`.

 The build requires Pandoc: